shuLhan/karajo/README.md

 The "name" option define the job name.
 Each job must have unique name or only the first one will be processed.

+The "description" field define the job description.
+It could be plain text or simple HTML.

 The "http_url" define the HTTP URL where the job will be executed.
 This field is required.